-Coyle Rosen's research has been supported by awards and fellowships from several sources, including the U.S. Environmental Protection Agency, Social Science Research Council, American Council of Learned Societies, American Philosophical Society, Wenner-Gren Foundation, Lincoln Institute, Some Institutes for Advanced Study (SIAS), Institute for Global Law and Policy at Harvard Law, and Program on the Study of Capitalism at Harvard.
-Through Princeton, Coyle Rosen's resarch has been supported by grants from the University Center for Human Values, the Princeton Institute for International and Regional Studies, the Program in African Studies, and the University Committee on Research in the Humanities and Social Sciences.
+She is also at work on a third book project, an ethnography of the life, work, and creative inspiration of a pathbreaking composer and artist, Hannibal Lokumbe: A Life in Music, Spirit, Justice, and Freedom.
+Her essays have appeared in various journals and edited volumes.
+Her research has been supported by awards and fellowships from several sources, including the U.S. Environmental Protection Agency, Social Science Research Council, American Council of Learned Societies, American Philosophical Society, Wenner-Gren Foundation, Lincoln Institute, Some Institutes for Advanced Study (SIAS), Institute for Global Law and Policy at Harvard Law, and Program on the Study of Capitalism at Harvard.
+Through Princeton, Coyle Rosen's resarch has been supported by grants from the University Center for Human Values, the Humanities Council, the Princeton Institute for International and Regional Studies, the Program in African Studies, and the University Committee on Research in the Humanities and Social Sciences.

-In 2018, Coyle Rosen was awarded a David A. Gardner '69 Magic Innovation Grant through the Humanities Council at Princeton.
-This will support an assemblage of events under the title "The Powers of African Spirituality in Global Consciousness: Light, Vision, Truth" for academic year 2019-2020.
+In 2018-2019, Coyle Rosen was awarded a David A. Gardner '69 Magic Innovation Grant through the Humanities Council at Princeton, to support an assemblage of events for academic years 2019-2020 and 2020-2021.
+In 2019, she received a grant from UCHV for comparative studies of spirituality, perception, values, and epistemology, under the title, "Corridors of Consciousness."
 In 2016, she was awarded a 250th Anniversary Fund Award for Innovation in Undergraduate Education at Princeton.